yvesklein/ao/gettoys.md

 ## [Peepshow Toys](https://www.peepshowtoys.com#oid=91554_4244)

-Like Vibrant, [Peepshow Toys](http://www.peepshowtoys.com#oid=91554_4244) exclusively stocks non-porous, body-safe toys.
+[Peepshow Toys](http://www.peepshowtoys.com#oid=91554_4244) exclusively stocks non-porous, body-safe toys.
 They support the sex blogging community beautifully and have a great curated selection of toys, lube, and other accesories.

 {: .notice-success}
 Use the code SOLO for 10% off your order at Peepshow Toys.